Note

 Caution

-If the domain controller does not exist in the selected virtual network, the deployment will fail.
+If the domain controller doesn't exist in the selected virtual network, the deployment fails.

 Under NIC network security group, select either a basic security group or the advanced security group.
 Choosing the basic option allows you to select inbound ports for the SQL Server VM.
 Selecting the advanced option allows you to choose an existing network security group, or create a new one.